cite-architecture/CiteEXchange.jl/docs/src/collections.md

 lib1 = citelibrary(collectioncex, tdict1, strict = false)
 ```

+### Mapping content with a data model

-Since the one collection in this sample is mapped to a data model, we can create a library with equivalent contents using the library as the key to the Julia type.
+Since the one collection in this sample is mapped to a data model, we can create a library with equivalent contents using the data model's URN as the key to the Julia type.

 ```@example library
 annotationmodel = Cite2Urn("urn:cite2:demo:datamodels.v1:annotationmodel")